locomotivapro/tinyerp_ruby/README.md

     poster = TinyerpRuby::Service.new connection

 With service object created we just need to call the api methods and pass a hash according api description.
+Keep note that you must pass a hash of size one, where the key is the symbol with the parameter according to Tiny API and the value is another hash formatted according to Tiny API too.

     params = {....}
     return_params = poster.pesquisar_vendedores_service(id: params)
-    return_params = poster.incluir_pedido_service(pedido: params.to_json)
+    return_params = poster.incluir_pedido_service(pedido: params)

 The list with complete api method is found [here.](http://www.tiny.com.br/manuais/api2/)